CGutii/Sound-Visualizer/code/README.md

 All the code for the project.
-Tested and uploaded via Arduino IDE
+Tested and uploaded via Arduino IDE.
+Before using the SoundVisualizer.ino files.
+Make sure to use the Sound_Sensor_Exxample.ino code to calibrate your sensor.
+It should be as close as possible to 500 for the best experience.